Group Counseling

 Participating in a therapeutic group can be a helpful resource for students to use both as a stand-alone tool for support, or as an adjunct to individual therapy.
 Not only will you have the ear of a trained therapist and counselor, but you’ll have an opportunity to connect with peers and form new relationships, provide and receive support to/from others, and discover that you are not alone.

-Students interested in group therapy should complete this form.
+Students interested in group therapy should complete the form below.
 A group counselor will be in touch with more information.

 • LGBTQIA+ Group: Open to students who identify as lesbian, gay, bisexual, transgender, queer, intersex, asexual, or questioning, among other identities.
 This group provides an opportunity to discuss issues related to gender identity and sexual orientation as well as any other life issues or stressors.